What’s Not Included In the Price Of Your Disney Cruise

 Money-saving suggestion: There are all kinds of free snacks, all the time while you are on board.
 These are already included in the price of your Disney Cruise.

-5. Premium Dining
+5. Premium Adult Dining

 Palo, Disney Cruise, Disney Wonder